-Good design isn’t just about aesthetics; it’s about predicting human behavior.
-Because the human brain is wired to seek patterns and minimize effort, users approach your interface with deep-seated psychological expectations.
+Good design is about predicting human behavior.
+The human brain seeks patterns and minimizes effort, so users come to your interface with existing psychological expectations.

-The "Laws of UX" are a collection of best practices derived from psychology that help designers create intuitive, friction-free experiences.
-By understanding how people perceive, process, and react to digital stimuli, you can build interfaces that feel "natural" rather than manual.
+The "Laws of UX" are a collection of best practices drawn from psychology that help designers create intuitive, low-friction experiences.
+Understanding how people perceive, process, and react to digital interfaces lets you build something that feels natural to use.

 - Fitts’s Law: Optimizing movement and target acquisition.